prappleizer/CRCombine/README.md

 # rejectCR
-simple tool for CR rejection using information from multiple images.
+A simple tool for CR rejection using information from multiple images.